Complementary Medicine That Works: Biofeedback –Migraine Update!

 What Does It Actually Feel Like?

-It’s really hard to explain.
-You’ll see a row of lights and the person you’re working with will say “see if you can get those lights to go down,” and you try thinking in different ways and all of a sudden, the light goes down.
+It’s really hard to explain (and everyone’s setup is different).
+I saw a row of lights and the person I was working with would say “see if you can get those lights to go down.”
+I’d try thinking in different ways and all of a sudden, bam, the light goes down!
 And then you know that thinking in that one particular way can help you.
 I don’t know any better way to describe it than that.
 But I came out of the experience with a toolkit that has really helped me try to keep my body under control.

 Want to try biofeedback?